doughsay/room.js/README.md

     * Can't solve this right now as the vm module does not allow limiting execution of code.
     * There are some github issue and pull requests out there for this.
     * Note: doesn't actually crash the server.
 Probably just overheats it and melts it...
+* Assigning a circular js object to a moo object as a property will cause the server to crash during db save.

 ### Feature requests